nimrossum/research-project/docs/main.typ

 While LoCC is simple to compute and interpret, it suffers from several key drawbacks that can mislead when analyzing developer effort and project activity.
 In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD), derived from lossless compression algorithms with large search windows.
 By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.

-Through a series of experiments, we evaluate the effectiveness of CD in quantifying code complexity, distinguishing between commit types, and mitigating biases present in LoCC.

-The results suggest that CD provides a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.
-However, you need to be aware of built in biases in the metric.

 == Research Questions <researchQuestions>
 This paper investigates three research questions:
 - RQ1: Is the compression distance a more representative metric for quantifying the complexity of a version-controlled software repository than LoCC?